Updated March 18, 2023

 What is a Greedy Algorithm?

 It is an algorithmic strategy used to make the best optional choice at a very small stage while eventually outputting a globally optimum solution.
 This algorithm picks the best solution feasible at that moment without regard to any consequences.
-Greedy method says that problem should be solved in stages wherein each one input is considered given that this input is feasible.
-As this approach only focuses on an immediate result with no regard for the bigger picture, is considered greedy.
+The greedy method says that problem should be solved in stages wherein each one input is considered given that this input is feasible.
+As this approach only focuses on an immediate result with no regard for the bigger picture, it is considered greedy.

 Defining the Core Concept

 Till now, we know what it is and why is it named so.
 The below pointers will make you understand the greedy algorithm in a better way.
 By now, it has been very clear that the greedy algorithm only works when there is a problem; nevertheless, this approach is only applicable if we have a condition or constraint to that problem.

 Types of Problems